Dead-Lemon/csvDir2influx/README.md

 # csv-to-influxdb Extended
-Simple python script that inserts data points read from a csv file into a influxdb database.

-To create a new database, specify the parameter ```--create```.
-This will drop any database with a name equal to the one supplied with ```--dbname```.

-Library is being modified to watch a folder for FTP uploaded CSV files. hashDir will return a list of change files between runs folder-watch will monitor a set folder and trigger when a file detects a Close with write.
+Library is being modified to watch a folder for FTP uploaded CSV files.

+hashDir returns a list of change files between runs folderWatch monitors a set folder and will call hashDir when a change is detected csvToInfluxdb is configured by the csv.json file.
+Column names can me renamed

 ## hashDir Usage